Guide

 03

-• You are in the early stages and still validating your product - aim to register within 6 months of committing to a name
+• Early stage, still validating your product - aim to register within 6 months of committing to a name

-• You are a B2B service firm that mostly gets work through referrals - the risk of someone copying your brand name is lower, but register before you hit a scale where rebranding would hurt
+• B2B service firm that mostly gets work through referrals - lower risk of copying, but register before you scale

-• You run a local service business (salon, restaurant, regional brand) - register before you open your second location
+• Local service business (salon, restaurant, regional brand) - register before you open your second location

 04

-• You are still figuring out your product and have not settled on a name
+• You are still testing and have not settled on a name

-• You are a pure white-label supplier with no consumer-facing brand
+• Pure white-label supplier with no consumer-facing brand

-• You work under your own name serving a small local client base
+• Working under your own name serving a small local client base

-A note: even without a registered trademark, you can claim some protection against copycats under the legal concept of "passing off" (Section 27, Trade Marks Act).
-But proving passing off means demonstrating prior reputation and goodwill in court - which is expensive, slow, and uncertain.
+Even without a registered trademark, you have limited protection against copycats under "passing off" (Section 27, Trade Marks Act).
+But proving passing off requires demonstrating prior reputation in court - expensive, slow, and uncertain.
 Registration is far simpler.

 05

-• Someone else registers your name - even in bad faith - and legally demands you stop using it
+• Someone else registers your name and legally demands you stop using it

-• You get a cease-and-desist letter from a registered trademark holder, even if you have been using the name longer than them.
-Without a registration, your protection is limited to expensive and uncertain litigation.
+• You receive a cease-and-desist from a registered holder, even if you have been using the name longer - without registration, your protection is limited

-• Without a registered trademark, you cannot enrol in Amazon Brand Registry - leaving your product listings open to unauthorised sellers and piggybackers
+• Without a registered trademark, you cannot enrol in Amazon Brand Registry, leaving your listings open to unauthorised sellers

 • Competitors can file IP infringement complaints against your marketplace listings if they have a registered mark and you do not

-• In M&A or funding due diligence, an unregistered brand is flagged as an IP risk that can affect valuation or deal terms
+• In M&A or funding due diligence, an unregistered brand is flagged as an IP risk affecting valuation

 06

-• You have decided on a name and have started any marketing at all?
-Register within the next 30 days.
+• Decided on a name and started any marketing?
+Register within 30 days

-• You are raising funding or planning an M&A?
-Register today.
+• Raising funding or planning M&A?
+Register today

-• You are expanding to a second city, a new product, or a new category?
-Register before that expansion.
+• Expanding to a second city or new product?
+Register before that expansion

-• Still testing your product-market fit?
-Do a free search on the IP India portal now, and register the moment you commit to the name.
+• Still testing product-market fit?
+Do a free search on the IP India portal now, and register the moment you commit to the name

 FAQ